RavinSG/obsidian-cyber/Security Governance.md

 ## Understanding Policy Documents

 An organisation's information security policy framework contains a series of documents designed to describe the organisation's cybersecurity program.
-The scope and complexity of these documents vary widely, depending on the nature of the organization and its information resources.
+The scope and complexity of these documents vary widely, depending on the nature of the organisation and its information resources.
 These frameworks generally include four types of document:

 - Policies
 - Standards